 And after discharge, Katie can arrange further support from Action for Carers, for when you’re back home.
 For example, support from one of our Advisors working in the community, or our Moving and Handling team if you need to give more physical help to the person you care for, following their hospital stay.

 Katie was a young carer to her sibling who had cerebral palsy and complex medical needs, she also cared for her Nan during her battle with cancer and she also supports her son who has additional needs.

 A hospital admission for a friend or family member is often the catalyst to becoming an unpaid carer.
 By providing advocacy, support and guidance to unpaid carers whilst their friend or relative is in hospital, Katie aims is to ensure they do not feel alone and will provide the help and support they require to proactively support the person they care for whilst in hospital and upon discharge.

 How to get support

 Please email Katie at [email protected] and she’ll get back to you as soon as possible.
 You can reach Katie by phone Monday to Friday on 07989 402663.

 More information about the support for carers at East Surrey Hospital

 Carer Passport for family members

-The hospital has a system to allow carers to support their relative and Stuart can help you with this.
+The hospital has a system to allow carers to support their relative and Katie can help you with this.
 The hospital says: